With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Worried that your customers don’t want to take long surveys?
 With BirdEye’s customer experience template, all customers have to do is pick between three options: happy, sad, and neutral.

 BirdEye’s surveys are award-winning and fully customizable.
 Whether you want to send a simple survey or a complex one, BirdEye has got you covered.

 Remember, overall star rating isn’t the only data from reviews that matters.
 There’s also the unstructured that you get from review text.

 Of course, it can be hard to get any sort of insights from mountains of review text.
 It can be hard to tell where the legitimate issues are or whether a reviewer is just a constant complainer.
 Natural Language Processing gives you the information you need to cut through the noise.
 BirdEye’s NLP engine Athena gives you the insights that you need to understand what categories are being talked about the most.

-With BirdEye, you’ll have all the information you need to start building fantastic customer experiences.
+With BirdEye, you’ll have all the information you need to start building fantastic customer experiences and grow your revenue.
 More than 50,000 businesses use BirdEye to engage closely with customers and get the feedback they need to start driving revenue.